paultongyoo/churn-model-evaluation-platform/README.md

 ### Experiment tracking and model registry
 #### Target: Both experiment tracking and model registry are used
-See [MLFlow Tracking Server & Model Registry](#mlflow-tracking-server--model-registry) section for screenshots of experiments tracked and model stored in registry.
+See [MLflow Tracking Server & Model Registry](#mlflow-tracking-server--model-registry) section for screenshots of experiments tracked and model stored in registry.

 ### Workflow orchestration
 #### Target: Fully deployed workflow